 - Better mood

 Actually these are the common results of staying healthy and one way to accomplish that is to drink clean water.
-Remember that this one habit alone can significantly improve your health for the years to come.
+Remember that this one habit alone can significantly improve your health for many years to come.
 The positive effects accumulate which is why the return on investment from this one simple habit is enough to change lives.

 However, negative effects may also accumulate if you drink contaminated water.
 This is especially the case if the water contains heavy metals such as mercury, lead and arsenic.
 One way to effectively remove those is by having an undersink filter in your home.

 For instance, many Sydney homeowners and apartment tenants already have a triple undersink filter which removes dirt, heavy metals, chlorine and other substances.
-This is effective in providing you clean and safe water which you can rely on 24/7.
+This is effective in providing you with clean and safe water which you can rely on 24/7.

 So if you want to get the most out of the healthy habit of staying hydrated, make sure the water you drink is clean and safe.
 A high-quality filtration system will help you assure that.